 Throwing The Hammer

 Throwing the hammer is also very popular at the Highland Games.
 The hammer is a metal ball of 16 or 22lbs in weight, attached to a four feet shaft and thrown in a similar manner to the Olympic hammer throw.
-The winner of is decided by who throws the hammer the furthest distance, and the ladies take part in the hammer throwing.
+Winner is decided by who throws the hammer the furthest.
+The ladies take part in the hammer throwing too.

-In summer, Scotland has a packed calendar of traditional Highland Gatherings and the finale of the season is the Braemar Gathering, which is always graced with a member of the Royal Family.
-Perth Highland Games have grown over the years and are now one the most popular venues, and the Isle of Skye features the Games as one of the main events on the calendar, attracting thousands of visitors from far and wide.
+Scotland has a packed calendar of traditional Highland Gatherings in Summer, and one of the last Games of the season is the popular Braemar Gathering, which has always been graced with a member of the Royal Family.

-If you are planning a trip to Scotland during the summer months, then you simply must have a visit to one of the Highland Games events, it’s a great day out.
+So, if you are thinking of planning a trip to Scotland during the summer months, then you simply must have a visit to one of the Highland Games events, it’s a great day out.

 Edinburgh Military Tattoo